-- 1. The factors above in Box 4 concerning MMIs apply also to MMIs that are not dealt in on a regulated market. - 2.
-The criterion requiring that the issue or the issuer of MMIs not admitted to or dealt in on a regulated market "is itself regulated for the purpose of protecting investors and savings" as referred to under Article 19(1)(h) means money market instruments which fulfil the following criteria: - availability of information on both the issue or issuance program and the legal and financial situation of the issuer prior to the issue of the MMI; - regular up-dating of this information (i.e. on an annual basis or whenever a significant event occurs); - ~ control of this information by an independent body specializing in the verification of legal or financial documentation and composed by persons meeting various standards of integrity and not subject to instructions from the organization they belong and from the issuers; - a minimum amount of each issuance of EUR 150.000 or the equivalent in other currencies; - free transferability and electronic settlement in book-entry form; - availability of reliable statistics regarding the issue or issuance programs.
+- ~ which fall under the second and the fourth indent of Art.
+19(1)(h) - or which are issued by a local or regional authority of a Member State or by a public international body, where these MMIs are not guaranteed by a Member State, or, in the case of a Federal State which is a Member State, by one of the members making up of the federation: - availability of information on both the issue or issuance program and the legal and financial situation of the issuer prior to the issue of the MMIs; - regular up-dating of this information (i.e. on an annual basis or whenever a significant event occurs); - ~ control of this information by an independent body specializing in the verification of legal or financial documentation and composed by persons meeting various standards of integrity and not subject to instructions from the organization they belong and from the issuers; - a minimum amount of each issuance of EUR 150.000 or the equivalent in other currencies; - free transferability and electronic settlement in book-entry form; - availability of reliable statistics regarding the issue or issuance programs.